-- 6.1 The classification of a position (whether vacant or occupied) determines the point on the salary scale at or above which the position is remunerated, provided that: - a) General Staff positions are classified in accordance with the Classification Definitions in Schedule B of the Higher Education Industry - General Staff Award - b) Academic Staff positions are classified in accordance with the Classification Definitions in Schedule B of the Higher Education Industry - Academic Staff Award - c) Positions that are governed by an Executive Employment Agreement without reference to an award are not required to be classified under this Policy. - 6.2 The decision on the classification or reclassification of a position is made by the Vice-Chancellor. - 6.3 Prior to an application for classification or reclassification of a position being submitted to the Vice-Chancellor, the Chief of Staff must ensure that consideration has been given to the following principles and processes: - a) Job analysis: clarification and documentation of the role by a systematic analysis and evaluation of the knowledge and skills required, task complexity, judgement, independence, problem solving and decision accountability - b) Relative work value: comparison of the relative worth of the position with other positions in the University, taking into account the knowledge, judgement and accountability required in performing the job - c) Classification Definitions: Comparison of the duties and responsibilities of the position description with the Classification Definitions provided within the applicable award.
+- 6.1 The classification of a position (whether vacant or occupied) determines the point on the salary scale at or above which the position is remunerated, provided that: - a) General Staff positions are classified in accordance with the Classification Definitions in Schedule B of the Higher Education Industry - General Staff Award - b) Academic Staff positions are classified in accordance with the Classification Definitions in Schedule B of the Higher Education Industry - Academic Staff Award - c) Positions that are governed by an Executive Employment Agreement without reference to an award are not required to be classified under this Policy. - 6.2 The decision on the classification or reclassification of a position is made by the Vice-Chancellor. - 6.3 In classifying or reclassifying a position, consideration must be given to the following principles and processes: - a) Job analysis: clarification and documentation of the role by a systematic analysis and evaluation of the knowledge and skills required, task complexity, judgement, independence, problem solving and decision accountability - b) Relative work value: comparison of the relative worth of the position with other positions in the University, taking into account the knowledge, judgement and accountability required in performing the job - c) Classification Definitions: Comparison of the duties and responsibilities of the position description with the Classification Definitions provided within the applicable award. - 6.4 The classification process may include comparison with typical duties to test that the position is recognised as being equal to the majority of positions at one work value level and that it is of a higher work value level than all positions at lower work value levels.

-- 6.4 The classification process may include comparison with typical duties to test that the position is recognised as being equal to the majority of positions at one work value level and that it is of a higher work value level than all positions at lower work value levels. - 6.5 Employees may routinely be required to undertake some duties normally expected of positions classified at lower levels in the structure and may occasionally be required to undertake duties at a higher level in the structure. - 6.6 Employees are employed to perform the duties specified in a position description.
+- 6.5 Employees may routinely be required to undertake some duties normally expected of positions classified at lower levels in the structure and may occasionally be required to undertake duties at a higher level in the structure. - 6.6 Employees are employed to perform the duties specified in a position description.
 In determining the classification or reclassification of a position, the capabilities and skills, personal performance, length of service, or salary-related issues of a particular individual occupying the position, are not considered.